Renderlab Technical Services

 - General computer troubleshooting

-My talks on security (wireless and otherwise) are, and always will be free (beyond travel, hotel expenses if nessecary) to non-profit groups which do not charge an extra fee for the event and are open to the public.
-Other events, I do request that my time be compensated (I cant do everything for free), but fees are quite negotiable and reasonable.
+My talks on security (wireless and otherwise) are, and always will be free to non-profit groups open to the public.
+Fees are quite negotiable for private talks

 I personally like to focus on small and medium size business's that might not ordinarily be able to have staff devoted to security or afford a review from one of the major security companies.
 Doing something small, is better than doing nothing.

-Feel free to contact me at render AT renderlab DOT net for consulting and speaking engagements
+Feel free to contact me at render AT renderlab DOT net.
+Costs are negotiable.
+No work is too big or too small.

 Yes this is pretty flagrant whoring of myself, but the research at the Renderlab costs alot of money and shouting from the roof tops, warning people about bad security can only go so far.
 Sometimes you have to get down there and fix it yourself.